Create a large outdoor kitchen island on wheels with these build plans.

-Build the sides and center posts of the outdoor kitchen island by securing the shelf sides between the vertical frames so they are 16 1/2″ up from the bottom.
+Cut eight 28″ pieces and four 16″ pieces from the 2x4s.
+Build the sides and center posts of the outdoor kitchen island by securing the smaller pieces between the bigger pieces so they are 16 1/2″ up from the bottom.
 Build a total of 4.

 Attach the sides and center posts to the base of the island.
 Attach two to the outside of the base and two 18″ in from that.
 Make sure the pocket holes for the outside of the portable kitchen island are facing out so they will be hidden by the cedar pickets.

-Attach the shelf supports between the vertical frames.
+Cut four 18″ pieces.
+Attach them between the vertical frames.
 The bottom should be 16 1/2″ up from the base of the outdoor kitchen island.

-Attach a vertical frame board to the end of each of the island frame sides.
+Cut two 28″ pieces from 2x4s.
+Attach these boards to the end of each of the island frame sides.